-Do you want to put WordPress in maintenance mode?
+Do you want to create a WordPress maintenance mode page?

-Enabling maintenance mode in WordPress lets you show a user-friendly splash page instead of a broken site during website maintenance.
+Enabling WordPress maintenance mode lets you show a user-friendly splash page instead of a broken site during website maintenance.
 You can then safely perform your maintenance and updates, safe in the knowledge that logged-in users have access to your website.

 In this tutorial, we’ll show you how to put WordPress in maintenance mode and make your maintenance page engaging, helpful, and useful for visitors.

 Before we start, you might want to know, “What is WordPress maintenance mode?”.
 Let’s find out.